Kaabo Mantis Pro Review: Overview

 Once locked into place, the stem feels solid with zero wobbles and no bending/creaking when pushing on the handlebars.

-Overall, the Mantis has a simple cockpit with relatively wide bicycle-style handlebars and a Minimotors trigger-style throttle.
+Overall, the Mantis has a simple cockpit with relatively wide bicycle-style handlebars and a EY3 trigger throttle.
 The cockpit has buttons for controlling motor mode (single or dual) and power (eco or the faster turbo mode).

-The trigger-style Minimotors throttle that has become ubiquitous on high-performance scooters can be uncomfortable for prolonged use.
+The finger trigger throttle that has become ubiquitous on high-performance scooters can be uncomfortable for prolonged use.

-The throttle trigger is built into the LED information display that is bright enough to be read in full sunlight and has green backlighting for night riding.
+The EY3 LCD throttle has a built-in LED information display that is bright enough to be read in full sunlight and has green backlighting for night riding.
 Many so-called P-settings can be tuned by clicking through the mode and power buttons.

 A few gripes: the handlebars have cheap foam grips that are ripe for replacement, and the scooter lacks a bell or horn.
 Both these are easily remedied with inexpensive aftermarket accessories.